 3. the Court of Criminal Appeal

-There is one court of Magistrates in Malta and another one in Gozo.
+There is one court of Magistrates in Malta and another one in Gozo and the team of Sultana Legal is represented on both islands.
 The court of Magistrates can act either as a court of criminal judicature or as a court of criminal inquiry.
 The court of Magistrates can thus hold two different positions, each position having different responsibilities.

 The Court of Magistrates as a Court of Criminal Judicature is the main function of the court of Magistrates.
 A Magistrate is in such cases competent to try any contraventions and any crime whose punishment will not exceed six months imprisonment.
 Nevertheless, there may be situations where the accused is tried in front of the court of magistrates as a court of criminal judicature for crimes that carry punishments of up to ten years imprisonment.
 Yet, certain procedures that are laid down by the law have to be abided by in these circumstances.